 Joe Fairless: And how can the Best Ever listeners get in touch with you?

-So those types of things, and then just your overall approach… I’m really grateful that you were on the show and shared that with us.
-Thanks for being on the show, Wendy.
+Thanks for being on the show.
 I hope you have a best ever day, and we'll talk to you soon.